Dingdong Dantes: Personal life

 Dantes proposed for the second time to his perennial leading lady and longtime girlfriend, Marian Rivera, on the Marian dance show on August 9, 2014.
 They met on the set of Marimar in 2007.
 His first proposal was in Macau in August 2012.

 On December 30, 2014 (Rizal Day), Dantes married Rivera in the Immaculate Conception Cathedral, Cubao, Quezon City.
 Both Dantes and Rivera are exclusive artists of GMA Network.
 After years of hard work and proven successes of their television projects, both individually or together, GMA gave them the honor of the title as their network's primetime king and queen.
 Thus, their wedding was given the title "The Royal Wedding".
 They announced an expected first child in April 2015; Rivera gave birth to Maria Letizia on November 23, 2015, (Note: Attributed to multiple references:) and later gave birth to their second child Jose Sixto IV (Sixto) on April 16, 2019, Holy Tuesday of the Holy Week.

-He is the cousin of fellow actors Carlo Gonzalez, Arthur Solinap, and also the cousin of former sports anchor and current TV host Bianca Gonzalez-Intal.
+Dantes is the cousin of fellow actors Carlo Gonzalez, Arthur Solinap, and former sports anchor and current TV host Bianca Gonzalez-Intal.
+He is also related to actor Enrique Gil in which Dantes referred Enrique as his uncle.